EUROPES #1 ONLINESHOP

 - Show them the final designs and dimensions of the project.

 - and explain to them all the consequences of the new treehouse (children playing loudly, new eye contact, view when the tree is not in leaf in winter, new shade from the tree house, …).

-This will save you and your neighbours a lot of trouble!
+This might save you and your neighbours some trouble!